 Institutional Effectiveness Committee (IEC)

-The IE committee is charged with fostering a culture of inquiry through regularly reviewing the mission and goals, analyzing the research that assesses how effectively the College is accomplishing its mission and goals, and broadly communicating the results so that the College has a shared understanding of its strengths and weaknesses so as to set appropriate priorities.
+The Institutional Effectiveness Committee is charged with fostering a culture of inquiry through facilitating program review, analyzing the research that assesses how effectively the College is accomplishing its mission and goals, and broadly communicating the results so that the College has a shared understanding of its strengths and challenges so as to set appropriate priorities.

 Functions include but are not limited to: